 Greatest Sports Rivalries: Boston Celtics vs. Los Angeles Lakers

 To take on a monumental rivalry like this is almost impossible in a single article.
-However, in the interests of giving it proper notoriety it is a task that must be undertaken.
+However, in the interests of giving it proper notoriety, it is a task that must be undertaken.
 There is no basketball rivalry like the Boston Celtics and Los Angeles Lakers.
 It is the perfect balance and counterbalance.
-Tough, blue collar east coast against sleek, white collar west coast.
-The fundamental, team oriented style against the fast break points machine.
+The tough, blue-collar East Coast against the sleek, white-collar West Coast.
+The fundamental, team-oriented style against the fast break points machine.
 Rivalries such as this are hard to find in any walk of life, let alone sports.
 The fact it has lasted since the NBA began makes it even more incredible.

 George Mikan and Bob Cousy Era

-The Lakers had no idea of the nightmare they were about endure in the 1960s.
-Despite assembling a cast of unbelievable talent including Hall of Famers Elgin Baylor, Jerry West and Gail Goodrich; it wasn’t enough.
+The Lakers had no idea of the nightmare they were about to endure in the 1960s.
+Despite assembling a cast of unbelievable talent, including Hall of Famers Elgin Baylor, Jerry West, and Gail Goodrich, it wasn’t enough.
 Under the guidance of coach Red Auerbach and led by center Bill Russell, Boston won the championship every year in the decade except for 1967.
 This included a run of eight-in-a-row, a mark that hasn’t been sniffed since.
-Los Angeles was the opponent is six of those series.
+Los Angeles was the opponent six of those series.
 Three of them went all seven games.
-Somehow the Lakers couldn’t break through.
+Somehow, the Lakers couldn’t break through.
 This with 14-time All-Star West and career 27-point scorer Baylor.
 Somehow Boston always had the answer.
 A lot of that was talent of their own.
 Even after Cousy retired, another young star named John Havlicek stepped in and kept the run going.

 By 1968, Los Angeles was so desperate for a championship that they acquired star center Wilt Chamberlain from Philadelphia.
-This took the rivalry to new heights since he in fact had a personal rivalry with Russell.
+This took the rivalry to new heights since he had a personal rivalry with Russell.
 Fittingly, the two teams met again in 1969.
-By that point the Celtics were getting old.
-The Lakers had home court advantage after posting the best record in the league.
+By that point, the Celtics were getting old.
+The Lakers had the home-court advantage after posting the best record in the league.
 They went on to win the first two games.
 Yet somehow Boston dug deep into their championship mettle, forced Game 7 and upset the Lakers in L.A.
 The two teams would not meet again in the Finals for fifteen years.

 Magic Johnson and Larry Bird–The High Water Mark